GauJss/Spectral_EGR/README.md

 "Figure_S*.R": The main script for generating the figures in the supplementary material.

 "Kmax_selection.R": The script implements Algorithm S.1 from the supplement for selecting the practical value of $K_{\max}$.

+Real data: Real data: Contains three public network datasets analyzed in the paper, along with the main scripts for each analysis.
+These scripts call the same utility functions in the DCBM folder.